-Refreshed research is necessary to understand the skills gap issues prevalent in economic clusters and to optimize the benefits of recovery.
-To do so, Valley Vision wanted to understand the current state of the economy, align efforts across stakeholders, and strategically plan for continued prosperity, job creation and growth.
+Current assessments of industry clusters and workforce needs is necessary to understand the skills gap issues prevalent in economic clusters, align efforts across stakeholders, and strategically plan for continued prosperity, job creation and growth.

 Plus, facing numerous workforce challenges — such as an aging workforce, not enough supply of skilled workers to fill open positions, millennials wanting to work in “cool” high paying companies like tech firms rather than manufacturing jobs, and current applicants having little or no hands-on experience — the region has not realized the full potential of the economy recovery.
 The research and action plans help identify employers’ needs and are assisting educational institutes better understand what they must provide to address the workforce skills gaps.

 Our research identified emerging areas of job growth and critical skills gaps in key occupations.
 Economic prosperity will increase as a result of new strategies that ensure a skilled workforce and thereby allowing companies to expand and be more competitive.
 Many middle skill jobs offering quality employment and career opportunities go unfilled because workers lack needed skills.
 Aligning education and training resources to prepare both new and existing workers with pathways to gain requisite skills will both increase their employability and also provide new opportunities for income mobility.